The twisted dance of love….

 You tell me.
 You are so good to me, so kind to me.

-The twisted dance of love need two true people wanting the same things at the same second.
+The twisted dance of love needs two true people.